glrodasz/cero/README.md

 # Cero a producción
 Zero to Production is a project in which we will build a productivity management application.
 In this series of live broadcasts, I will be revealing all the complications that a programmer has when building a web app.
-This project is live streamed in https://glrz.me/glrodasz.
+This project is live streaming in [Twitch](https://glrz.me/stream)

 ## Components library
-The project is located [here](https://github.com/glrodasz/cero-components)
+The `@glrodasz/components` library is our UI kit developed for this project.
+You can check its Storybook [here](https://cero-components.vercel.app) or check its repository [here](https://github.com/glrodasz/cero-components)

 ## Welcome to the Web
 ### Install JSON Server